-When I was I kid my grandfather used to put crusted bread in meat broth and eat it like a pasta.
-In fact bread in Bologna is usually like that: crunchy outside and white and soft inside.
+When I was I child my grandfather used to dunk stale bread in meat broth and eat it like a pasta.

-If you're looking for handmade bread that will last more than one day, wholemeal and selected flours, seeds and sourdough, here are my favourite bakeries in Bologna.
+If you're looking for homemade bread that will last more than one day, wholemeal and selected flours, seeds and sourdough, here's the list of my favourite bakeries of Bologna.

-My favourite bread of Bologna is from this bakery originally from Monteveglio, up on the hills.
+My favourite bread in Bologna is from this bakery originally from Monteveglio, a district set on the top of the hills.

-Fortunately you can find all their breads, most with wholemeal flour, inside Mercato di Mezzo or on Saturdays at Mercato della Terra.
+Fortunately you can find all kind of bread, most with wholemeal flour, inside Mercato di Mezzo or on Saturdays at Mercato Ritrovato farmers market.
 Try their special bread with rye or Grani Antichi.

-Each summer they organize a food walk called Mangirò: a full day between wheat fields and delicious food made by the best chefs of Bologna.
+Each summer they organize a food walk called Mangirò: a whole day between wheat fields and delicious food prepared by the best chefs of Bologna.